ChenLu-china/Real-Time-Rendering/util/README.md

         <li>1.
 Find the value for t0 and t1, the points where the camera/eye ray enters and leaves the volume object
         <li>2.
 Divide the segment defined by t0-t1 into X number of smaller segments of identical size.
 Generally we do so by choosing what we call a step size
         <li>3.
 What you do next is "march" along the camera ray X times, starting from either t0 or t1
         <li>4.
-Each time we take a step, we shoot a "light ray" starting from the middle of the step (our sample point) to the light. 是的
+Each time we take a step, we shoot a "light ray" starting from the middle of the step (our sample point) to the light.
     </ul>
     Simply pseudocode shows in ray_march.cpp
 </div>